Changes in the Aura in the past 70 Years

 2010 - 2025

 One would expect that with the advance of technology, the human aura would reflect progress.
-However it does not.
-Various shades of yellow scattered through the aura show the growth of intellect but at the cost of Self.
-Dusty pink frequently appears in auras indicating a shirking of personal responsibility and emotional immaturity.
+It doesn’t !
+There is a cost.
+Various shades of yellow scattered throughout the aura shows the growth of intellect but at the cost of Self.
+Dusty pink frequently appears in auras indicating a shirking of personal responsibility combined with emotional immaturity.
 Melded with an orange-brown colour, the average aura shows that people are feeling vulnerable and seek self-gratification.
 The orange-red spots of the 1990’a still hover in the aura.
-The effects of the modern colour combination show a reduction of emotional intelligence, emotional maturity and clouded judgements.
-Life frustrations rise.
+Fawn streaks, indicating confusion.
+The effects of the modern auric colour combinations, show a reduction of emotional intelligence, emotional maturity and clouded judgements.
+Causing a rise in life frustrations, such as poor decision making, fractures within family and personal relationships and financial management.

-A recent visit to my 96 year old parents in a local nursing home, provided an exciting opportunity for me to witness the auras of old folks and the younger nursing staff as well as the kitchen staff.
+A recent visit to my 97 year old parents in a local nursing home, provided an exciting opportunity for me to witness the auras of old folks and the younger nursing staff as well as the kitchen staff.
 A mind blowing experience.
-Old people with their strong resilient auras and younger people with their vulnerabilities, fears and life frustrations.
+Older people with their strong resilient auras and younger people with their vulnerabilities, fears and life frustrations.
 What does this mean for all of us?
-We are all aware of technological advancements.
-But do we know what we have left behind, or lost on the journey of throw-away relationships, fast service, fast food and convenient living.
-Consuming products that masquerade as food.
+We embrace scientific and technological advancements.
+But at what cost?
+What have we discarded or left behind, on our journey to convenient living, fast service, fast food and throw-away relationships.
+Today, masses of people consume products that masquerade as food.
 Where do we go to from here?
+To soothe and to empower us into the realm of wholeness, wellbeing and community spirit, we need to fill our life with the nurturing and healing vibrations of colour.
+Energy embedded within colourful fresh food, clothing, decore, art, nature and music.